hualiu01/demo_movie_directory_app/dev_built_notes/Step_0_setup_basic_dev_tools.md

 __NPM__ `10.2.1`

 Node package manager.
 Like pip to python.

+NPM is included with Node. js installation

 __YARN__ [No need to set up for this project]

 Alternative package manager to npm.

-__NPX__
+__NPX__ `10.2.1`

 NPX stands for Node Package eXecute.
 It is simply an __NPM package runner__.
 It allows developers to execute any Javascript Package available on the NPM registry without even installing it.

 NPX is installed automatically with NPM version 5.2.
 0 and above.

 ### Node frameworks and libs

-__React__
+__React__ [Installation will be covered later when it's used]

 The JS __library__ for web and native user interfaces